 Terms and Conditions applying to all users of the Cambridge School of Graphology “website” and for “enrolment” on to a Cambridge School of Graphology course.

-Please read these Terms and Conditions of Use and Enrolment (‘Terms’) carefully before using www.csog.org (‘the Website’) for enrolling on either The Foundation Course in Graphology or the Advanced Diploma Course in Graphology.
+Please read these Terms and Conditions of Use and Enrolment (‘Terms’) carefully before using www.csog.org (‘the Website’) for enrolling on either The Foundation Course in Graphology, the Advanced Diploma Course or the Diploma in Forensic Graphology.
 Please read these Terms carefully before enrolling on a Course.

 ‘You’ means the learner receiving the Services; ‘Enrol’ means the process of enrolling for a course and the term ‘Enrolment’ shall be construed accordingly.